 All applicants should have a bachelor’s degree with an overall GPA of at least 3.00.
 They should have taken at least two semesters of chemistry, two semesters of biology, and a course in ecology.
-Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field or exceptional undergraduate academic and research accomplishments.
+Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field.
 In addition to the materials required of all applicants for graduate study at Mason, applicants should submit the following:

 - Bachelor’s degree in natural or earth sciences, engineering, environmental studies, political science, economics, or related fields from an accredited institution

-- Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field or exceptional undergraduate academic and research accomplishments.
+- Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field.

 - GRE exam scores (the GRE general exam is required for applicants that do not hold an advanced (e.g. MA, MS, veterinary, or law) degree or higher from a regionally accredited institution in the USA)

 - TOEFL exam scores (for international students)

 - Three letters of recommendation (including at least one from a former professor or, if not available, from someone with a PhD)

 - Official, original University transcripts and any earned degree (sent directly to Mason’s Office of Admissions in a sealed envelope)

 - Recent resume (required if funding is desired)